NVIDIA/cccl/.devcontainer/README.md

 **Note**: When adding or updating supported environments, modify `matrix.yaml` and then rerun this script to synchronize the `devcontainer` configurations.

-## Installing Devcontainers on WSL
+## Dev Containers on WSL

-[!NOTE]
+> [!NOTE]

-_Make sure you have the Nvidia driver installed in your Windows host before moving further_.
+> _Make sure you have the Nvidia driver installed on your Windows host before moving further_.
 Type in `nvidia-smi` for verification.

 ### Install WSL on your Windows host

-[!WARNING]
+> [!WARNING]

-Dsiclaimer: This guide was developed for WSL 2 on Windows 11.
+> Dsiclaimer: This guide was developed for WSL 2 on Windows 11.

 1. Launch a Windows terminal (_e.g.
 Powershell_) as an administrator.